xucheng2024/sgeye/RENTAL_DATA_SETUP.md

 ### 1. Create Database Table

+**IMPORTANT**: You must create the table in Supabase before running the import script!

-The table schema is already defined in `supabase/schema.sql`.
-Run this SQL in your Supabase SQL editor:
+Run this SQL in your Supabase SQL Editor (or use the provided script):

 ```sql
 -- HDB Rental Statistics (from data.gov.sg)